sefasifa/sefa/README.md

 ```
 ### SEI and LLR Computation
- In this part we compute the inverse of CIPHERC through tho the input of Sbox in the begining of the round 10 by guessing 256 key-guesses.
+ In this part we compute the inverse of CIPHERC to the input of Sbox in the begining of the round 10 by guessing 256 key-guesses.
 Then the computed inverse would be masked by AND.
 ```matlab
 for key_g=0:255
                 if isequal(cipherc(:,i,key_n),cipherf(:,i,key_n))